Sky has announced that the Sky Store will now offer a ‘Buy and Keep’ movie service on your Sky HD box.

 New releases will be priced at £13.99 and existing content will cost £7.99, but that may differ for selected content, which may put some people off.

-“We know millions of people love to buy films and now it becomes even easier to do it straight from your sofa with Sky Store”, said Nicola Bamford, Director of Sky Store.
+, said Nicola Bamford, Director of Sky Store.
 “The ability to now own a copy of your favourite film using ‘Buy and Keep’ is the perfect solution for any film fans wanting the immediacy of enjoying the latest movies on your main TV, with the added benefit of receiving the original DVD in the post.”

 Sky is looking to offer around 200 titles at launch at this stage, but will expand that number in the coming months.